MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 Amazon EKS worker nodes are standard Amazon EC2 instances, so they incur regular Amazon EC2 prices.
 You also pay for other Amazon Web Services (AWS) resources you provision to run your Kubernetes worker nodes.

 There are no extra costs to use Amazon EKS [managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).
-You pay only for the AWS resources you provision.
-These resources include Amazon EC2 instances, Amazon EBS volumes, Amazon EKS cluster hours, and any other AWS infrastructure.
+You pay only for the AWS resources you provision, including Amazon EC2 instances, Amazon EBS volumes, Amazon EKS cluster hours, and any other AWS infrastructure.

 When creating a managed node group, you can choose to use the [On-Demand or the Spot capacity type](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html#managed-node-group-capacity-types) to manage the cost of agent nodes.
-Amazon EKS deploys a managed node group with an [Amazon EC2 Auto Scaling group]([Amazon EC2 Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html)) that contains either all On-Demand or all Spot Instances:
+Amazon EKS deploys a managed node group with an [Amazon EC2 Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) that contains either all On-Demand or all Spot Instances.

-- With On-Demand Instances, you pay for compute capacity by the second, with no long-term commitments.
-- Amazon EC2 Spot Instances are spare Amazon EC2 capacity that offers discounts compared to On-Demand prices.
+With On-Demand Instances, you pay for compute capacity by the second, with no long-term commitments.
+Amazon EC2 Spot Instances are spare Amazon EC2 capacity that offers discounts compared to On-Demand prices.

 - Amazon EC2 Spot Instances can be interrupted with a two-minute interruption notice when EC2 needs the capacity back.

-- Amazon provides Spot Fleet, a method to automate groups of On-Demand and Spot Instances, and Spot Instance Advisor to help predict which region or availability zone might provide minimal disruption.
+- Amazon provides Spot Fleet, a method to automate groups of On-Demand and Spot Instances, and Spot Instance Advisor to help predict which region or Availability Zone might provide minimal disruption.

 - AWS Spot Instance prices vary.
 AWS sets the price depending on long-term supply and demand trends for Spot Instance capacity, and you pay the price in effect for the time period the instance is up.

 ## AKS cost basics

 Kubernetes architecture is based on two layers, the control plane and one or more nodes or node pools.
-The AKS pricing model is based on the two Kubernetes architecture layers:
+The AKS pricing model is based on the two Kubernetes architecture layers.

 - The [control plane](/azure/aks/concepts-clusters-workloads#control-plane) provides [core Kubernetes services](https://kubernetes.io/docs/concepts/overview/components), such as API Server and etcd, and application workload orchestration.
 The Azure platform manages the AKS control plane, and for the AKS free tier, the control plane has [no cost](https://azure.microsoft.com/pricing/details/kubernetes-service).

-- The [nodes](/azure/aks/concepts-clusters-workloads#nodes-and-node-pools), also called *agent nodes* or *worker nodes*, host the workloads and applications.
+- The [nodes](/azure/aks/concepts-clusters-workloads#nodes-and-node-pools), also called *agent nodes* or *worker nodes*, host Kubernetes workloads and applications.
 In AKS, customers fully manage and pay all costs for the agent nodes.

-The following diagram shows the relationship between the control plane and nodes in Kubernetes architecture.
+The following diagram shows the relationship between the control plane and nodes in an AKS Kubernetes architecture.

 ![Diagram that shows the control plane and nodes in AKS architecture.](./media/control-plane-and-nodes.png)